 The European Human Rights Advocacy Centre (EHRAC) was set up in 2003 by a team of human rights lawyers and experts with a wealth of experience of taking cases to the European Court of Human Rights.
 We are an independent, apolitical organisation that stands alongside victims of human rights abuse in order to secure justice.
 Find out more about our mission and goals in the ‘About Our Work’ section.

 We were originally set up as a European Commission funded project with Memorial Human Rights Centre in Russia, to litigate the first cases coming out of the conflict in Chechnya.
 To this day, Memorial remains one of our key partners; and conflict in the former Soviet Union, a fundamental area of our expertise for which we are widely recognised.
 Alongside our activities in Russia, we also collaborate closely with lawyers and activists in Georgia, Azerbaijan, Armenia and Ukraine on pressing human rights issues.

-The majority of our work is done in close collaboration with our partner organisations, based on the ground in the countries we operate in.
+The majority of our work is undertaken in close collaboration with our partner organisations, based in the countries in which we operate.

-Find out more about internship and volunteering opportunities, and current vacancies within EHRAC.
+Find out more about opportunities to participate in our work on our internship and volunteering opportunities, and current vacancies page.